zfedoran/go-wfc/README.md

 along all four edges.
 The probability for each alternate tile is the same.
 If you'd like to increase/lower the probability of a particular tile, simply duplicate the image reference when calling the initialize method.

+* Unlike the original WFC implementation, no manual setup or description files are needed.

 ### Adjacencies / Constraints